jameshughes89/cs102/src/site/labs/sorted-bags/sorted-bags.rst

 Sorted Bags
 ***********

-* Feel free to use your laptop if you have it
+* Feel free to use your laptop
-* I strongly encourage you to work with others in the lab
+* You are strongly encourage to work with others

-    * When you get stuck, do me a favour and ask those sitting around you for help
+    * When you get stuck, ask those sitting around you for help
-    * I want people to get used to working together in the labs
+    * Get used to working together in the labs
-    * Peer teaching and peer learning is super effective
+    * Peer teaching and peer learning has been empirically shown to be very effective

 Making a Linked Sorted Bag
 ==========================

-We discussed the :download:`ArraySortedBag implementation<../../../main/java/ArraySortedBag.java>`, now you will build a linked version.
+An :download:`ArraySortedBag implementation<../../../main/java/ArraySortedBag.java>` was already implemented, now create a linked version.

 #.
-Create a project and make a class where you will put your main method.
+Download the :download:`Bag interface<../../../main/java/Bag.java>` and add it to the project
 #.
-Download the :download:`Bag interface<../../../main/java/Bag.java>` and add it to your project.
+Download the :download:`SortedBag interface<../../../main/java/SortedBag.java>` and add it to the project
 #.
-Download the :download:`SortedBag interface<../../../main/java/SortedBag.java>` and add it to your project.
+Create a ``LinkedSortedBag`` class
 #.
-Create a ``LinkedSortedBag`` class.

-#.
-Complete the ``LinkedSortedBag`` class by fully implementing the ``SortedBag`` interface.
+Complete the ``LinkedSortedBag`` class by fully implementing the ``SortedBag`` interface

 #.
 Download and modify the :download:`ArraySortedBagTest<../../../test/java/ArraySortedBagTest.java>` to create a `LinkedSortedBagTest` to verify everything is working correctly.